ZiqiuZhou/DTMOSA/pre_processing/README.md

 -  start_time & end_time: the time period

 In the crawling processing, the function "crawl_data" generates the request url strings to visist the Twitter streaming API.
 You can refer https://dev.twitter.com/streaming/overview to design your own request string.

+"tweet_crawling.py" also deals with some pre-processing steps in NLP, such as: lower_case, url / numbers /stop words / multiple whitespace removal, tokenization and lemmatization.